clstmbrly/Practice-Testing-Area/AMA_Test.md

 # Authentication Mechanism Assurance (AMA)

-A high-level login risk, like logging into a government system from your favorite coffee shop, home, or the internet, means your system needs more stringent authentication mechanisms than for a low-risk logins, like using a PIV card to log into a federal, on-premises LAN.
+A high-level login risk, like logging into a government system from your favorite coffee shop, home, or the internet, means your system needs more stringent authentication mechanisms than for a low-risk logins, like logging in at the office.

 You can increase your protections for high-risk logins to sensitive federal resources by using Microsoft’s Windows Active Directory (AD) Domain Service’s (DS) _Authentication Mechanism Assurance (AMA)_.

 AMA adds a group membership to a user’s security identifier attributes (SIDs).
 When you log in with a PIV card, ______? sees that you belong to the group and gives you access.

 Microsoft offers AMA with several Windows Server versions.
 Use these guidelines to configure your Windows Server:

 ## Specific Implementations

 ### Windows Server 2012

 * **Windows Server® 2012 and Later &mdash;** No patch is required.
 Enable _AMA Priority_ above _Most Recently Issued Superior Certificate Heuristic_ by using the Windows Registry Editor:

             [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\kdc]